David Bell (American football)

-David Kyreem Bell (born December 14, 2000) is an American former professional football wide receiver who played his entire four-year National Football League (NFL) career for the Cleveland Browns.
+David Kyreem Bell (born December 14, 2000) is an American former professional football player who spent his entire four-year career as a wide receiver with the Cleveland Browns of the National Football League (NFL).
 He played college football for the Purdue Boilermakers and was selected by the Browns in the third round of the 2022 NFL draft.

 Early life

-Bell grew up in Indianapolis, Indiana and attended Warren Central High School.
+Bell grew up in Indianapolis, Indiana, and attended Warren Central High School.
 As a junior, Bell recorded 52 catches for 1,075 yards and 11 touchdowns.
 He was also a member of Warren Central's undefeated Class 4A State Championship Basketball team.
 As a senior, Bell caught 85 passes for 1,542 yards and 22 touchdowns and was named the Marion County Athlete of the Year and Male Athlete of the Year by The Indianapolis Star as well as the Indiana Gatorade Player of the Year as the Warriors went on to win the 6A State Title.
 Rated the best recruit in Indiana by several outlets, Bell committed to play college football at Purdue over offers from Penn State and Ohio State during the All-American Bowl.

 College career

-Bell became a starter at wide receiver as a true freshman.
+Bell became a starter at wide receiver as a true freshman at Purdue University.
 Bell was named the Big Ten Conference Freshman of the Week four times, including after catching nine passes for 138 yards and two touchdowns on October 12, 2019, against Maryland.
 He finished the season with 86 receptions for 1,035 yards and seven touchdowns and was named the Big Ten Freshman of the Year.

 Bell was named the Big Ten co-Offensive Player of the Week for the first week of his sophomore season after catching 13 passes for 121 yards and three touchdowns in a 24–20 win over Iowa.
 He was named first-team All-Big Ten after catching 53 passes for 625 yards and eight touchdowns over six games in the team's COVID-19-shortened 2020 season.
 As a junior, Bell repeated as a first-team All-Big Ten selection and the Richter–Howard Receiver of the Year.
 He was named as a Consensus All-American for 2021.